 How many subscribers?
 Apple isn’t saying.
 In May, insiders told Bloomberg that the number stands at ten million, but analysts have put it as high as 33 million.

 How much? $4.99/mo, or free for one year with purchase of new iPhone, iPad, or Apple TV

 What animation does it offer?
 NBCUniversal’s offering has rolled out to a limited group of Comcast subscribers, and will launch nationwide on July 15.
-Animation may not be front and center in NBCUniversal’s offering — the main selling points for now are a vast live-action library and live sports/news — but it still has an important place.
-The streamer will launch with a ready-made animated catalogue courtesy of NBCU subsidiaries Dreamworks Animation (DWA), Illumination Entertainment, and Universal Kids.
+Animation may not be front and center — the main selling points for now are a vast live-action library and live sports/news — but it still has an important place.
+The streamer will launch with a ready-made animated catalogue courtesy of NBCU subsidiaries Dreamworks Animation, Illumination Entertainment, and Universal Kids.
 NBCU has confirmed that it plans to greenlight originals and license content from outside suppliers for the platform.